MathiasGoris2440/portfolio/content/blogs/creating-personal-website.md

   - GitHub
   - Website Development
 image: /images/hugo-logo.jpg
-description: "A step-by-step guide on how I built and deployed my personal website using Hugo, GitHub, and Netlify."
+description: "A step-by-step guide on how I built and deployed my personal website using Hugo, GitHub, and Netlify"
 toc:
 ---
 Creating a personal website has never been easier with the variety of tools available today.
 In this blog post, I’ll walk you through how I built my website using Hugo, a fast and flexible static site generator, and the Hugo Profile theme.
 I then hosted my website on Netlify using GitHub for version control.